thanhpd/thanhpd/README.md

 ### Hi there, I'm Thanh (Theo) 👋

-- 🔭 I’m currently working on open sourced IELTS Computer-delivered test suite
-- 🌱 I’m currently learning Machine Learning
 - 🤝 I’m looking to collaborate on product ideas that will help people ♥
-- 💬 Ask me about front-end stuff, especially Angular.
+- 💬 Ask me about front-end stuff.
 I'm happy to help!
 - 📫 How to reach me: [@thanhpd](https://twitter.com/thanh_pd)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love toku & sci-fi shows!